A complete guide to digital spring cleaning

 Blow away those digital cobwebs.

-We’re not just talking about wiping down your keyboard, but also clearing up the digital clutter accumulating inside your system, including the apps and files you no longer use.
+We’re not just talking about wiping down your keyboard and your screen but also clearing up the digital clutter accumulating inside your system, including the apps and files you no longer use.
 Here’s how to get started.

-What’s the harm in leaving unused applications on your computer?
-These programs take up precious storage space, and they also make your operating system work harder than it needs to.
-They force your computer to create shortcuts, sift through settings files, and install updates for programs that you’re not actually using.
-In addition, each application on your system can become a target for hackers or data-mining companies, so the fewer you maintain, the better.
+Unused applications take up precious storage space on your computer and make its operating system work harder than it needs to.
+These programs force your computer to create shortcuts, sift through settings files, and install updates you’re not actually using.
+In addition, each app on your system can become a target for hackers or data-mining companies, so the fewer you have, the better.

 Clear away digital clutter

-It’s an inevitable consequence of modern-day computing that as you use your device, junk files will build up: items you’ve created and forgotten about, temporary files generated by the operating system or applications, and more.
+An inevitable consequence of modern-day computing is that as you use your device, junk files will build up, like items you’ve created and forgotten about, documents you’ve downloaded and don’t have a use for anymore, and temporary files generated by the operating system or applications.
 You can’t stop this from happening, but you can stay on top of the mess with a regular clear-out.

 Unless you really know your way around Windows or macOS, it’s a good idea to get assistance from a third-party program for this task.
-CCleaner (for Windows and macOS) has long been one of the best free options in this department, and we also like CleanMyMac X (macOS) and System Mechanic (Windows), though those two aren’t free.
+CCleaner (for Windows and macOS) has long been one of the best free options in this department.
+If you can spare a little money, we also like CleanMyMac X ($35 for a one-year subscription) for macOS, and System Mechanic ($40 for a one-year subscription) for Windows.

 If you’d prefer not to rely on these programs, you can probably do some simple cleanup yourself.
 Sit down and spend an hour or so deleting those photos you’re never really going to look back on or clearing out old documents and spreadsheets that are no longer relevant.